daniel-wrench/reynolds_scales_project/README.md

 Wind data is downloaded from NASA/GSFC’s Space Physics Data Facility (SPDF).
 The links to the repositories and metadata, used to download many files automatically, are given in `src/params.py`.
 - Wind: NASA spacecraft launched in 1994 to study plasma processes in the near-Earth solar wind
     - 3DP: 3D plasma instument
-        - ELM2: Electron moments, with raw cadence of 3s
+        - ELM2: Electron moments, with raw cadence of 99s
-        - PM: Proton and alpha particle moments, with raw cadence of 3s
+        - PM: Proton and alpha particle moments, including velocity vector measurements, with raw cadence of 3s
     - MFI: Magnetic field instrument
         - H2: Magnetic field vector measurements, with raw cadence of 0.092s $B_x,B_y,B_z$
-clark- WDC-SILSO: World Data Center repository of sunspot number dataset.
+- WDC-SILSO: World Data Center repository of sunspot number dataset, with raw cadence of daily

 ### Missing data
 If there is more than 10% missing data for any of the consitutent time series for a given interval, the value for that interval is set to missing.
 Gaps smaller than 10% are handled with linear interpolation.
 Overall, we find